 We have also developed a similar partnership with Denbigh High School in Luton, sharing access to facilities and expertise.
 Denbigh High School does not have its own Sixth Form, and in September 2018 we admitted an initial intake of six aspirational pupils from this school to benefit from a Berkhamsted Sixth Form education, funded completely from School bursary funds and targeted donations.
-A further Seven pupils from Denbigh High School have joined our Sixth Form in September 2021, making a total of 29 since 2018.
+A further Six pupils from Denbigh High School have joined our Sixth Form in September 2022 making a total of 35 since 2018.

-Our Chief People Officer and Assistant Vice Principal (External Relations) are both serving governors at local schools (Ashlyns School in Berkhamsted and Gayhurst School in Gerrards Cross respectively).
-The Headteacher of Berkhamsted Sixth Form is a governor at Chesham Proparatory School, the Headteacher of Berkhamsted Girls School is a director of the Bishop Ramsey CE Academies Trust and the Headteacher of Berkhamsted Prep School is a governor at York House School.
+Our Chief People Officer is Vice Chair of Governors at Ashlyn's, a local secondary state school, and Assistant Vice Principal (External Relations) is a serving governor at Gayhurst School in Gerrards Cross.
+The Headteacher of Berkhamsted Sixth Form is a governor at Chesham Preparatory School, and the Headteacher of Berkhamsted Prep School is a governor at York House School.